 While they are on call for 24 hours a day, minimal interruptions during the night are expected.
 If this does not suit your needs, 24-hour care or a waking nights option is available.

-Having to sell the family home to pay for care is understandably unpopular.
-However, if you are still living in your home it cannot be taken into account as an asset when calculating the cost of care.
+If you are still living in your home, it cannot be taken into account as an asset when calculating the cost of care.

 Therefore, your home remains yours to bequeath or do with as you wish.
 This is particularly relevant for people with combined assets amounting to more than £23,250 (the point at which clients become responsible for the full cost of their care).